The survey shows how satisfied the owners really are

 Heat pumps, which used to be a niche topic in Germany, are now experiencing a real boom.
 If you want to buy a heat pump, you have to invest a lot, but it is considered sustainable and economical in terms of consumption.
 But how do heat pump owners actually view their investment?

 This was shown by a survey conducted by the British non-governmental organization Nesta in Great Britain.
-To this end, more than 2,500 heat pump owners and more than 1,000 people with gas heating in the UK were surveyed last winter.
+For this purpose, more than 2,500 heat pump owners and more than 1,000 people with gas heating in the UK were surveyed last winter.

 The result: According to the researchers, 81 percent of homes with heat pumps are just as or more satisfied than their previous heating systems, including gas or oil heating.
 In general, heat pump owners are just as satisfied with the survey as owners of a gas heating system.
 Madeleine Gabriel, director of sustainability at Nesta, told the British newspaper GuardiansThat the findings should address “outdated” concerns about heat pumps.